AdinaScheinfeld/CISC3140/README.md

 ## Lab 4

 The [lab4_files](lab4_files) folder contains all input, source code files, and documentation for CISC 3140 lab4.
 The folder also contains a [README.md](./lab4_files/README.md) file with a description of the report, a list of the project's dependencies, a summary of the report's contents, and a getting started guide.

+## Lab 5

+The [lab5_files](./lab5_files/) folder contains all source code files and documentation for the CISC 3140 lab5.
+The folder also contains a [README.md](./lab5_files/README.md) file with a description of the report, a list of the project's dependencies, a summary of the report's contents, and a getting started guide.